July 18, Montebello to Gantineau, Quebec (across the river from Ottawa)

 All was going well, we ate breakfast and I took a few more photos of the marina area.
 I was smiling as I walked by the beautiful new looking boats watching many owners washing and polishing them as if they weren’t already looking fabulous.

 And then Dirk went to start the engines – nothing!
 No battery power.
 Hmmm.
 Made no sense and was inconvenient as we had planned to get to Ottawa by 2 pm and now had to wait until the generator charged up the batteries so the boat would start.
-Oh well… The generator and waiting worked and off we went on another beautiful day.
+Oh well… The waiting worked, the generator started the engines, and off we went on another beautiful day.

-I looked at the guide books of the Ottawa area and found an alternative marina for us, Dirk called his cousin Hillary and husband Dominick to let them know where to find us later.
-When we came in there was no one to help at the dock but two men came running to help us dock in the blowing wind – it was a little tricky.
+I looked at the guide books of the Ottawa area and found place to dock at a restaurant/marina, Dirk called his cousin Hillary and husband Dominick to let them know where to find us later.
+When we came in there was no one from the marina to help at the dock but two boat owners came running and helped us dock in the blowing wind – it was a little tricky.
 Again very impressed by all the nice, helpful people we’ve met and we always learn a little from each one.
-Today we learned how to create an attractive and practical dock rope pattern!
+Today we learned how to create an attractive and practical dock rope chain pattern!

 After the boat was docked Dirk looked around to see if he could determine the cause of the low batteries this morning and discovered we could still hear something running, even though “everything” was off.
 After lifting a number of floor boards and putting our ears to the mechanics down below, I pointed to where I though it was coming from, and it turned out to be a blower to air out the bilge.
 Dirk flipped the switch up on the fly bridge and the sound went away.
-One problem likely solved!
+One problem solved!
+(Then of course it was the question of “who flipped that switch anyway?”.
+It could have been either one of us.)

 Hilary and Dominick found the marina and us, and we had a great time catching up during dinner.
 Later they drove us to a grocery store as we were getting low on a number of items like veggies for me and seltzer for Dirk.
 I realized after they left that I forgot to take their photo – darn!
 Maybe they’ll send me one later for the blog.